joaomrsilva/UniversalMediaServer/ArchSW-docs/Overview.md

 This software requires Java and mediainfo (mediainfo openjdk-7-jre).
 Optionally, dcraw and VLC can also be used with Universal Media Server.

+To compile from source, it requires Eclipse IDE for Java Developers, Maven, m2e Eclipse plugin and EGit Eclipse plugin.

 TODO: falar um pouco mais sobre que tecnologias implementa, quais os requesitos funcionais/nao funcionais do projeto restrições e limitações